gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-warehouse-inboud-delivery-service/README.md

-# @sap/cloud-sdk-vdm-warehouse-resource-service
+# @sap/cloud-sdk-vdm-warehouse-inboud-delivery-service

-This package contains the OData VDM for the Warehouse Resource Service of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Warehouse Inboud Delivery Service of SAP S/4HANA Cloud.

 ### Helpful Links